SPRING CLEANING FOR YOUR BABY REGISTRY: FOUR COMMON ITEMS NOT REGISTER WORTHY

 4- TABLETS: maybe you did not register for it, but it seems most babies get one.
 Ask any therapist or teacher no good comes from a baby with hand held technology.

 The moral of the story is that baby containers are convenient and sometimes necessary, but overall, less is more.
 Skip the big bulky equipment and technology instead opt to encourage your baby to move, explore, communicate, and play.
-All you need is a safe space on the floor with some toys and mommy-daddy-grandparent-sibling & baby time.
+All you need is a safe space on the floor and maybe tummy time with some toys and mommy-daddy-grandparent-sibling & baby time.

 With Luck, Love & Light!
 XO Rachel